-The control key pad on the projector is detachable.
-Once the key pad is removed from the projector, it is not possible to operate the projector without the control keypad or remote control.
-We would suggest that you keep the control key pad and remote control away from the projector in case they are taken together with the projector.
+The control keypad on the projector is detachable.
+Once the keypad is removed from the projector, it is not possible to operate it without the control keypad or remote control.
+We suggest that you keep the control keypad and remote control far from the projector in case they are taken together with it.